Tron Lightcycle Power Run: Design

 The attraction is located underneath a color-shifting canopy in Tomorrowland.
 The Magic Kingdom attraction is located in a section of Tomorrowland to the north of Space Mountain.

 The coaster's track takes riders inside and outside the attraction's building, reaching a maximum speed of nearly 60 mph – the fastest for any Disney roller coaster at the time of its opening in 2016.

 The attraction's motorbike-style vehicles were created by Walt Disney Imagineering.
 The ride was given a Tron theme because the ride vehicles resembled the lightcycles featured in the Tron franchise.
 Riders lean forward and grip a set of handlebars; a pad behind the seat secures the rider in place.
 Additionally, some trains have modified seating on the back of the train for larger riders, which have traditional seating and restraints.

 Ride experience

 Queue

 First, guests start by going inside a corridor with circuitry-like patterns illuminated blue.
 Next, guests enter a room which holds the preshow.
 Inside, a video is projected onto a screen in front of them, and after being "digitized", the screen becomes transparent to reveal the launch.
 Guests then exit the preshow and continue through the queue.
 The queue continues with another room that shows the teams and the top users, Team Red, Team Yellow, Team Orange, and finally, Team Blue, the team that the guests are on.
 There are also monitors above explaining that all loose items must be stowed in the lockers and the boarding procedure.
 Then, after placing their items in the locker, guests proceed to the loading area where they board the lightcycles.

+Experience

+Riders synchronize themselves with their lightcycles and transport themselves into the world of Tron, plummeting onto a turbo-charged track known as the Grid.
+Team Blue will have to “race” against the other teams on a quest to capture eight “Energy Gates”, defeating the programs in order to survive the Power Run and escape back into the Real World.

+Inside the experience, riders will be met with various soundtracks from the Tron franchise alongside flashing lights and 3-D graphics, illuminated glass rails, a real-time Raceview, and blue laser lights etched into the surroundings as they ride.